theolivenbaum/resin/README.md

-# Sir.Resin
+# Sir - System for string-based information retrieval

-This is a search engine and language model framework with an API that lets you train and project a language model onto a search tree.
+This is a string database and language model framework.
+Use it

-The index is serializable/deserializable and supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or, simply, cluster IDs.
+- to store documents
+- to create embeddings from text (a "language model")
+- to query a language model
+- to build models upon previous models
+- to get intents from utterances
+- as a search engine

 Built-in capabilities include interfacing with your language model through natural language queries or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).